nyuufr/Grenade-Trails/README.md

 ## Description

-The grenades have a colored trail following them.
+The grenades thrown have a colored trail following them until they detonate.

-The color of the trails depends of the relationship of the players with the grenade owner (Teammate or enemy).
+The color of the trails depends of the relationship of each player with the grenade owner (Teammate or enemy).

 ## Console variables